bozho/console/README.md

           "Confirm before closing multiple tabs/views"
         + Color map per tab
         + Color map can be imported from another configuration file
+        + 3 context menus can be configured in mouse settings:
+          Context menu #1 = full menu
+          Context menu #2 = configured tabs
+          Context menu #3 = opened tabs
         * Caption was removed when border was unchecked
+        * Display of hotkey '&' in menu was truncated

 Changes in 1.06.0 (24 Mar 2013)